SHIV5T3R/SkillSync/README.md

 # What is SkillSync?
-SkillSync is an open-source real-time collaborative code editor.
+SkillSync is an open-source peer-to-peer learning platform.

 ## Features